Rose gardens are one of the classic attractions to see in Cameron Highlands.

 As their name implies, they do have orchids on display and for sale here.

 The rose garden is quite small in comparison to the previous rose garden in this list.
+But they have many colors and varieties all the same.

 In addition to all their other tropical flowers, they have a myriad of hanging pitcher plants and other carnivorous plants.